openvinotoolkit/training_extensions/models/object_detection/model_templates/person-vehicle-bike-detection/readme.md

          --save-checkpoints-to outputs \
          --nncf-quantization
 ```

-Note that in the command above the parameter `--nncf-quantization` is used to make int8 quantization of the model.
-You can use the following command line flags to turn on compression methods:
-* `--nncf-quantization` -- int8 compression
-* `--nncf-sparsity` -- sparsity
-* `--nncf-pruning` -- filter pruning

-The combinations of several compression methods are also possible, but were not tested thoroughly.

 The compressed model can be evaluated and exported to the OpenVINO™ format by the same commands as non-compressed model,
 see the items 4.b and 3.b above.